hubwriter/branchlister/README.md

 To check out the first branch in the list you can just enter `bb` (although `bb1` also works).

 If you want to list more than 8 branches, give the number of branches after `bl`.
 For example, to list the 20 most recently updated branches, enter: `bl 20` (note the space before the number).
+To switch to a branch listed higher than 8 use a space between `bb` and the number - e.g. `bb 15`.

 ### Mnemonics